Recognition

 The different parts of the FTA receive extensive quality reviews and quality procedures are built in by the Quality Assurance team.
 The quality assurance plan of the FTA can be downloaded here (PDF, 143 kB).

-The FTA Board has established a joint Scientific Council with recognised international specialists to oversee QA procedures in relation to: the curricula and learning materials, learner performance, tutors, learning facilities and outcomes assessment.
+Since its foundation, the FTA Board had established a joint Scientific Council with recognised international specialists to oversee QA procedures in relation to: the curricula and learning materials, learner performance, tutors, learning facilities and outcomes assessment.
 Quality aspects are assessed and improved before, during and after the running of courses in the course programme.

 Certificates